 Pursuant to Section 504 of the Rehabilitation Act of 1973, the District has a duty to identify, refer, evaluate and if eligible, provide a free, appropriate public education to disabled students.
-For additional information about the rights of parents of eligible children, or for answers to any questions you might have about identification, evaluation, and placement into Section 504 programs, please contact the Director of 504, Anna Gonzalez, at 832-386-1000, or by mail at 14705 Woodforest Blvd, Houston, Texas 77015.
+For additional information about the rights of parents of eligible children, or for answers to any questions you might have about identification, evaluation, and placement into Section 504 programs, please contact the Director for Academic Support & Grants, Anna Gonzalez, at 832-386-1000, or by mail at 14705 Woodforest Blvd, Houston, Texas 77015.

 Assurance of Nondiscrimination